Machado de Assis: Early career and education

 Francisco Otaviano hired Machado to work on the newspaper Correio Mercantil as a proofreader in 1858.
 He continued to write for the Marmota Fluminense and also for several other newspapers, but he did not earn much and had a humble life.
 As he did not live with his father anymore, it was common for him to eat only once a day for lack of money.

 Around this time, he became a friend of the writer and liberal politician José de Alencar, who taught him English.
 From English literature, he was influenced by Laurence Sterne, William Shakespeare, Lord Byron and Jonathan Swift.
 He learned German years later and in his old age, Greek.
 He was invited by Bocaiúva to work at his newspaper Diário do Rio de Janeiro in 1860.
 Machado had a passion for theater and wrote several plays for a short time; his friend Bocaiúva concluded: "Your works are meant to be read and not played."
 He gained some notability and began to sign his writings as J. M. Machado de Assis, the way he would be known for posterity: Machado de Assis.
 He established himself in advanced Liberal Party circles by taking stands in defense of religious freedom and Ernest Renan's controversial Life of Jesus while attacking the venality of the clergy.

-His father Francisco de Assis died in 1864.
+His father, Francisco de Assis, died in 1864.
 Machado learned of his father's death through acquaintances.
 He dedicated his compilation of poems called "Crisálidas" to his father: "To the Memory of Francisco José de Assis and Maria Leopoldina Machado de Assis, my Parents."
-With the Liberal Party's ascension to power about that time, Machado thought he might receive a patronage position that would help him improve his life.
+With the Liberal Party's ascension to power at that time, Machado thought he might receive a patronage position that would help him improve his life.
 To his surprise, aid came from the Emperor Dom Pedro II, who hired him as director-assistant in the Diário Oficial in 1867, and knighted him as an honor.
 In 1888 Machado was made an officer of the Order of the Rose.

 Marriage and family

-In 1868 Machado met the Portuguese Carolina Augusta Xavier de Novais, five years older than him.
+In 1868 Machado met the Portuguese Carolina Augusta Xavier de Novais, five years older than he was.
 She was the sister of his colleague Faustino Xavier de Novais, for whom he worked on the magazine O Futuro.
 Machado had a stammer and was extremely shy, short and lean.
-He was also very intelligent and well learned.
-He married Carolina on 12 November 1869; although her parents Miguel and Adelaide, and her siblings disapproved because Machado was of African descent and she was a white woman.
+He was also very intelligent and well-learned.
+He married Carolina on 12 November 1869; although her parents, Miguel and Adelaide, and her siblings disapproved because Machado was of African descent and she was a white woman.
 They had no children.